ElvinGarcia/jobseeker/README.md

 # README

 This project keeps track of jobs applicants applied for and also allows companies which jobs applicants had applied for.
+An applicant would login or create an account.
+Once the applicant is logged in the applicant's profile page will display all the applicants signup information and the jobs the applicants have applied for before.
+Applicant have the option of deleting the job submission or applying for other jobs.

+Just like the applicant profile the companies options include the same applicant but with fewer choices.

 * Although earlier versions might work, this project was build using Ruby version 2.5.0, Rails version 5.1.5 and Sinatra